massixone/mma8451/README.md

 ## Basic environment Preparation
 * Grab the following material:
-** 1 Raspberry Pi (which could be any model)
+    1. One Raspberry Pi (which could be any model)
-** 1 Power supply for Raspberry Pi
+    2. One Power supply for Raspberry Pi
-** 1 SD card or MicroSD card (depending on your RPi model) preferably a class 10 ** 1 HDMI monitor
+    3. One SD card or MicroSD card (depending on your RPi model) preferably a class 10
+    4. One HDMI monitor
-** 1 USB Mouse
+    5. One USB Mouse
-** 1 USB Keyboard
+    6. One USB Keyboard
-** 1 MMA85451 3-axis accelerometer sensor
+    7. One MMA85451 3-axis accelerometer sensor

 Also have available...
-** A good internet connection (to access the internet) ** A LAN switch (to connect you RPi to the internet) ** Another PC (either Windows, Linux or Mac will be OK) ** Enough patience :)
+    8. A good internet connection (to access the internet)
+    9. A LAN switch (to connect you RPi to the internet) and a RJ45 UTP/STP LAN straight Cable (patch cord)
+    10. Another PC (either Windows, Linux or Mac will be OK)
+    11. Enough patience :)

 ## Raspberry Pi preparation and setup
 * From you PC, download a Raspbian GNU/Linux 8 (jessie) for your RPi.
 See download page at: https://www.raspberrypi.org/downloads/
 * Transfer/Copy the Operating System (Raspbian GNU/Linux 8 - jessie) into the SD/MicroSD Card. (see instruction at: https://www.raspberrypi.org/documentation/installation/installing-images/)
-** Instruction on how to install RPi OS from Windows(R) can be found at: https://www.raspberrypi.org/documentation/installation/installing-images/windows.md
+    1. Instruction on how to install RPi OS from Windows(R) can be found at: https://www.raspberrypi.org/documentation/installation/installing-images/windows.md
-** Instruction on how to install RPi OS from Linux can be found at: https://www.raspberrypi.org/documentation/installation/installing-images/linux.md
+    2. Instruction on how to install RPi OS from Linux can be found at: https://www.raspberrypi.org/documentation/installation/installing-images/linux.md

 Once you have transferred/copied the Raspblian into the SD/MicroSD
 * Safely dismount the SD/MicroSD Card from your PC